simplylu/dns_ctf/DarknetStore/README.md

 We take personal information very serious!¡!
 Therefore our customer database is зашифрованный with very strong algorithms and may take a little longer to respond to your requests.

-Unfortunately, we discovered together with the the DDOS Team (Dangerous Docker Original Security) a security hole in our SQL Crypto Wrapper.
+Unfortunately, we discovered together with the the DDOS Team (Dangerous Docker Original Security) a security hole in our SQL Crypto Wrapper (sqleet.py with class SQLeet wraps [sqleet](https://github.com/resilar/sqleet)).
 You can find the related files at /opt/.

 One of our former students has **not** parsed the output from the Keyring into the SQL Crypto Wrapper correctly.
 Thus, it was possible to change the password in the keyring to a specific payload.
 If done right, the payload was executed with superuser permissions.